PolymeshAssociation/cryptography/README.md

 ## APIs and CLIs

-Each library exposes various apis and clis, which can be found inside each library directory.
+Each library exposes various APIs and CLIs, which can be found inside each library directory.
 For example, the confidential identity library exposes a wasm api, an FFI wrapper, and a CLI.